-There are currently about 70,000 reverse mortgages issued every year even though only 2-3% of eligible American home owners are estimated to be eligible.
-One of the main reasons for this is that there are significant feel associated with reverse mortgages that means that such a product is only suited for those who plan on living in their home for a long time.
+There are currently about 70,000 reverse mortgages issued every year even though only 2-3% of eligible American homeowners are estimated to be eligible.
+One of the main reasons for this is that there is a significant feel associated with reverse mortgages that means that such a product is only suited for those who plan on living in their home for a long time.
 If you borrow a small amount over a short time horizon then your fees as a proportion of your loan total will be high upon closure.
 Having said that, if you borrow over a long period of time then these fees (although often high) can be rolled into the cost of the reverse mortgage and so can be paid back upon closure.

-One of the reasons that reverse mortgages are so popular is that they are non taxable and also don’t impact your Medicare or social security benefits.
+One of the reasons that reverse mortgages are so popular is that they are nontaxable and also don’t impact your Medicare or social security benefits.
 You also retain ownership of your home until the point of closure and also because there are no monthly fees to pay monthly on the actual loan principle then retirees are free to spend their cash on things other than debt servicing.

 How much you can borrow for a reverse mortgage depends upon several eligibility factors.
-In general, the older that you are, the higher the amount of equity you own in your home and the smaller the amount that you actually still owe on the property, the greater the amount that you will be able to borrow.
+In general, the older that you are, the higher the amount of equity you own in your home, and the smaller the amount that you actually still owe on the property, the greater the amount that you will be able to borrow.

 There are however some significant risks to reverse mortgages that you should be aware of.
 Most providers will require you to keep your home in good repair, pay your property taxes and purchase home insurance.
-If you fail to keep to the terms of their lending then this may force and early closure of your agreement and you may be forced to pay back the value of the loan, plus interest and fees much sooner than you anticipated.
-For most people this would require selling the property in question and trying to find a smaller house after the reverse mortgage has been paid off.
+If you fail to keep to the terms of their lending then this may force early closure of your agreement and you may be forced to pay back the value of the loan, plus interest and fees much sooner than you anticipated.
+For most people, this would require selling the property in question and trying to find a smaller house after the reverse mortgage has been paid off.

 If you would like any more information on reverse mortgages then the FTC.gov internet portal has a wide range of resources aimed at clarifying the different types of reverse mortgages as well as the benefits and risk factors involved.
-If you would like more information regarding home insurance, then over 50’s specialist Castle Cover was able to help me find a home insurance that catered to my needs.
+If you would like more information regarding home insurance, then over 50’s specialist Castle Cover was able to help me find the home insurance that catered to my needs.